Salesforce-MuleSoft-Developer Practice Test Questions

 Explanation:

-In MuleSoft, each operation in a flow replaces the current payload with its result.
-So:
+In MuleSoft, each operation updates the payload with its result.
+That means:

-A. Cache scope – Used for caching, not for preserving payloads.
+A. Cache scope ❌ Used for caching results to improve performance, not for preserving payloads between operations.

 Refer to the exhibit.